-A non-threaded child script, or a customization script can include a dynamics callback function.
+Child scripts, or customization scripts can include a dynamics callback function, which is one of many system callback functions.
 When present, then the physics engine will call the callback function with appropriate arguments, before and after each dynamics simulation step.
 The dynamics callback function might be called quite often, normally 10*2 times per simulation step (remember that the physics engine time step, by default, is 10 times smaller that the simulation time step).
 For that reason, keep things simple, in order to avoid slowing down the simulation.

 Following represents a simple dynamics callback function: